mediacloud/cliff-annotator/README.md

 for geoparsing.
 The idea is that you build all that, and then create a symlink at `/etc/cliff2/IndexDirectory` to the CLAVIN index you just built.

+To build, run `mvn` in the top level directory.
+You can do `mvn package -DskipTests` and then you will get a .war file in `webapp/target/`.

 ## Tomcat Setup

 CLIFF is setup to be run inside a Java servlet container (ie. Tomcat7).
 For development